|Register now!||Lodging Information||Agenda|

 Hotel rates starting at $119 (plus taxes) per night.

-Late Registration Rate (beginning June 1) is $575 for NASRO members and $625 for non-members.
+Late Registration Rate (beginning May 1): $575 for NASRO members and $625 for non-members.

 NASRO reserves the right to cancel or reschedule training.
 If NASRO cancels or reschedules training due to weather or unforeseen circumstances beyond the control of NASRO, you are entitled to a full refund.
 NASRO is not responsible for travel arrangements, travel fees, or any expenses incurred by you as a result of such cancellations.
 If NASRO cancels a training in which you are enrolled, you will be contacted at the email address you provided when registering, so please be sure to provide a valid email address.